Spoiled for choice, Israelis vote under winter sun

 And new centrist parties, along with veteran centre-left Labour, have been trying to tap into public concern about high living costs that brought hundreds of thousands of protesters into the streets in the summer of 2011.

 "None of the candidates is really presenting much foreign policy.
-We'll never achieve a peace agreement anyway with our neighbours," said Orly Amiel, 30, a director of a computer programming firm in Jerusalem.
+We'll never achieve a peace agreement anyway with our neighbors," said Orly Amiel, 30, a director of a computer programming firm in Jerusalem.

 WIDE CHOICE